MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

    You can also filter your search for a specific programming language by using the **Language** dropdown list.
 You can filter by using the **Platform** list and the **Project type** list, too.

-1. Select **Next** and enter values in **Configure your new project**.

 1. Select **Next**.
+Provide other information in the following dialog boxes, and then select **Create**.

 Visual Studio opens your new project, and you're ready to code!

 ::: moniker-end

 ::: moniker range=">=vs-2022"

-1. After your Visual Studio installation is complete, select the **Launch** button to get started developing with Visual Studio.
+1. Select the **Launch** button.

 1. On the start window, choose **Create a new project**.